EVERSE-ResearchSoftware/indicators/README.md

 ## API Endpoints

-The repository provides JSON API endpoints that consolidate all indicators and dimensions for easy consumption by external services:
+The repository provides JSON API endpoints that consolidate all indicators and dimensions for easy consumption by external services.
+They are produced by the action pipelines when deploying the website.

 ### Indicators API
 - **Endpoint**: https://everse.software/indicators/api/indicators.json